Target Exam

 Question:

-In which concept of "security", force is both the principal threat to security and the principal means of achieving security?
+In the context of traditional security, what is considered the principal means of achieving security?

 Options: